 LAST week saw JPMorgan, the largest bank in the US, become the first lender to enter the metaverse, opening a lounge in Decentraland.

-The first property hit the market in both real-world and metaverse and Manchester City football club started building the world’s first virtual football stadium.
+The first property hit the market in both real-world and metaverse and Manchester City football club started building the world’s first football stadium.

 Here’s what happened.